kushidesign/kushi/README.md

 ## Using metadata
 Co-locating your style inside components obviates the need to use class names and css selectors.
 The html generated in the DOM will have many auto-generated class names.
 As a result, it can become difficult to quickly comprehend the source location when looking at elements in a browser inspector (such as Chrome DevTool Elements panel).

 With `sx`, you can add metadata via a special `:f` entry in the element attribute map, which will then be transformed into a unique value and attached to the element as a custom data attribute called `data-ns`.
 The value of this `:f` entry is the var-quoted function name.
-If you are using the `kushi`-specific `:ident` entry in your attributes map, this will also be incorporated into the value of the generated `data-ns` attr as well.
+If you are using the `kushi`-specific `:ident` entry in your attributes map, this will also be incorporated into the value of the generated `data-ns` attribute.
 ```Clojure
 (ns myapp.core
   (:require